 Welcome to the Center for the Philosophy of Freedom at the University of Arizona.

-Our scholarship takes two main forms:
+Our output takes two main forms:

-o The Freedom Center hosts on-going forums for emerging scholarship, from informal “brown bag” seminars to intensive workshops on new research.
+o The Freedom Center hosts on-going “Freedom Talks” that test-drive emerging scholarship and enable scholars to exchange information.
 You can learn more about recent presentations here.

 o The Center also hosts Research Professors in diverse fields from around the world.
 You can learn more about recent visiting professors here.

 - We mentor doctoral students, preparing them to become a new generation of scholars and teachers.
 You can learn more about recent Freedom Center fellows here.
 You can also learn about recent alumni here.